ByteOfWaffle/Godot--first/README.md

 4. Create a Pull Request through GitHub

 ### Contribution Guidelines
-- Follow the existing code style and conventions
+- Follow the existing code style
 - Test your changes thoroughly
 - Update documentation if you're adding new features
 - Create issues for major changes and enhancements